Illustration: Daniel Zender

 Most consumer-grade headphones have generally low impedance ratings, often between 8 and 32 ohms.
 This means that the device they are being plugged into (like a laptop or phone) doesn’t need to work very hard to “drive” the headphones, or push enough voltage into the circuit’s current to effectively amplify incoming audio signals for our ears.

 Did we miss anything about impedance?
 What topics in audio technology would you like to see us explore next?
-Let us know in the comments below!
+Start a conversation with us and other audio engineers via the Splice Discord.

 January 21, 2022